 Even if a contract is avoided, rescinded or terminated, an arbitration agreement contained in that contract will continue to be enforceable under the doctrine of separability (Article 16 Model Law, First Schedule, IAA and Section 21, AA).

-The court cannot intervene in the selection of arbitrators, unless there are justifiable doubts as to the arbitrator’s impartiality or independence, or the arbitrator does not possess the qualifications agreed to by the arbitrators.
+The court cannot intervene in the selection of arbitrators, unless there are justifiable doubts as to the arbitrator’s impartiality or independence, or the arbitrator does not possess the qualifications agreed to by the parties.

 Article 12, Model Law, First Schedule, IAA provides that an arbitrator can be challenged where there are justifiable doubts as to the arbitrator’s impartiality or independence, or the arbitrator does not possess the qualifications agreed to by the parties.
-In the absence of any challenge procedure agreed by the parties, the procedure set out in Articles 13(2) and (3), Model Law apply.
+In the absence of any challenge procedure agreed to by the parties, the procedure set out in Articles 13(2) and (3), Model Law apply.

 In international arbitrations in Singapore, frequent reference is made by counsel and arbitrators to the IBA Guidelines on Conflicts of Interest in International Arbitration even though these guidelines are not strictly binding.